ericgarrigues/casino/README.md

 To ensure that new configuration changes of the API Gateway are not impacting all customers in case of implementation error, some **Blue/Green**, **canary** and **A/B** testing environments must be deployed in the kubernetes environment.

-The best way to do it for me is in at ingress controller level as you can :
+The best way to do it for me is at the ingress controller level as you can :

 - ensure that if a API Gateway is not responding anymore it will be invalidated and the traffic will stop being forwarded to it.
 - set a load-balancing traffic policy based on weight or load for Blue/Green and canary testing.